Aymeric Laporte

-Aymeric Jean Louis Gérard Alphonse Laporte (/fr/; born 27 May 1994) is a professional footballer who plays as a centre-back for La Liga club Athletic Bilbao.
+Aymeric Jean Louis Gérard Alphonse Laporte (/fr/; born 27 May 1994) is a professional footballer who plays as a centre-back for club Athletic Bilbao.
 Born in France, he plays for the Spain national team.

 When he joined Athletic Bilbao in 2010 at the age of 16, he became only the second player born in France—after Bixente Lizarazu—to play for them, going on to make 222 competitive appearances for the club.
 In January 2018, he signed for Manchester City.
 He was part of the side which won the only domestic treble in English men's football in 2019, and the country's second-ever continental treble in 2023.
 He moved to Saudi club Al-Nassr in 2023 and spent two seasons there before returning to Athletic Bilbao in September 2025.

 Laporte won 51 caps for France at youth international levels, and was called up to the senior team twice but remained uncapped.
 In 2021, after receiving Spanish citizenship, Laporte was named in Spain's squad for UEFA Euro 2020.
-He would then go on to represent the nation at the 2022 FIFA World Cup and Euro 2024, winning the latter tournament.
+He would then go on to represent the nation at the 2022 FIFA World Cup, Euro 2024 and the 2026 World Cup, winning both the 2024 and the 2026 tournaments.

 Early life

-Aymeric Jean Louis Gérard Alphonse Laporte was born on 27 May 1994 in Agen, Lot-et-Garonne, France, and is of Basque descent through his great-grandparents.
+Aymeric Jean Louis Gérard Alphonse Laporte was born on 27 May 1994 in Agen, Lot-et-Garonne, France, and is of Spanish (Basque) descent through his great-grandparents.
 He started playing football and rugby at the age of five, and began his development at Agen's football academy.
 In 2009, he was invited to join Athletic Bilbao after being scouted.
-By arrangement with the club, he spent a season with Bayonne as he was too young to move outside France at the time.
+By arrangement with the club, he spent a season with Bayonne as he was legally too young to play football in another country at the time.